ciscorn/mojxml-rs/README.md

 ## TODO

-- CRS conversion from "Japan Plane Recutangular" to WGS84
+- CRS conversion from "Japan Plane Rectangular" to WGS84

 ## Acknowledgements